qrohlf/qrohlf.github.io/_posts/2014-03-01-atom-initial-impressions.md

 ```

 # 3. Cursor Blinking
+One of the first things that bothered me when I started using Atom was that the cursor blinks at a slightly faster rate than every other app on my system.
+It ruined the whole "native app" feel and set me on edge.

 The cursor blink period is controlled by a hard-coded value in 'Resources/app/src/cursor-view.js' inside the app package (right click Atom.app, 'Show Package Contents').

 The culprit is on line 27: